cliffordkaosei/cliffordkaosei/README.md

 ### Hi there 👋

-Welcome to mu profile!
+Welcome to my profile!
 Here you will find any personal projects I will be working on.
 I try to keep my network updated via LinkedIn, lets connect! https://www.linkedin.com/in/clifford-osei/